Methodist Church of Great Britain: Proposals for merger with other denominations

-In the 1960s, the Methodist Church made ecumenical overtures to the Church of England, aimed at church unity.
+In the 1960s the Methodist Church made ecumenical overtures to the Church of England, aimed at church unity.
 In February 1963, a report, Conversations between the Church of England and the Methodist Church, was published.
 This gave an outline of a scheme to unite the two churches.
 The scheme was not without opposition, for four Methodist representatives—Barrett, Meadley, Snaith and Jessop—issued a dissentient report.
 Through much of the 1960s, controversy spread in the two churches.
 Central in the debate was the need for Methodist ministers to be ordained under the Anglican historic episcopate, which opponents characterised as "reordination" of Methodist ministers.
 Discussions ultimately failed when the proposals for union were rejected by the Church of England's General Synod in 1972.

-In 1982, the Methodist Conference endorsed a covenant with the Church of England, the United Reformed Church and the Moravian Church, but the House of Bishops of the General Synod rejected union.
+In 1982, the Methodist Conference endorsed a covenant with the Church of England, the United Reformed Church and the Moravian Church, but the plan faltered after the House of Bishops in the General Synod vetoed it.
 Bilateral discussions between the Anglicans and Methodists were renewed in the mid-1990s, with a series of Informal Conversations held in 1995 and 1996.
 These meetings concluded with the publication of a common statement in December 2000 which highlighted common beliefs and potential areas of cooperation between the two denominations.

 Anglican–Methodist Covenant

 In 2002, the Methodist Conference voted on the proposals in An Anglican–Methodist Covenant, sending it to its districts for discussion.
-On 1 November 2003, in the presence of Queen Elizabeth II, the president and other leaders of the Methodist Conference and archbishops of the Church of England signed the covenant at Methodist Central Hall in Westminster.
+On 1 November 2003, in the presence of Queen Elizabeth II, the President and other leaders of the Methodist Conference and Archbishops of the Church of England signed the covenant at Methodist Central Hall in Westminster.
 The covenant affirms the willingness of the two churches to work together at a diocesan/district level in matters of evangelism and joint worship.

 In 2021, the churches agreed to move ahead with the covenant and set up a new body to encourage cooperation between Anglicans and Methodists, despite opposition from the Church of England toward the Methodist Church's decision to allow same-sex weddings.